Applying for legal aid

 To learn more about eligibility scales, please click on the links below.
 These PDF files correspond, respectively, to the Free Eligibility Scale, and the Eligibility with Contribution Scale.
 For more information, you can also visit the Commission des services juridiques website.

-Eligibility with Contribution Scale (PDF – fr)
+Free Eligibility and Eligibility with Contribution Scale (PDF – fr)

 Are minors eligible to receive legal aid?